 The opening ceremony features marches and music from soldiers, monks and athletes before the real fun begins!
 In the Naadam Stadium, the three sporting passions of Mongolians, horse racing, wrestling and archery, are played out over 2 days.

 Nomadic Mongolians have known when to throw the parties.
 Naadam Festival is held in the most enjoyable month of the most pleasant season in the country.
 Therefore, everyone takes the opportunity and enjoys the Festival in diverse schedule such as traveling to the countryside, camping out and gathering in their closest herds.

-Come travel to Mongolia with us to experience this Festival, which is the only one of its kind, in the world.
+Come travel to Mongolia with us to experience Naadam Festival.